 GraphQL Introspection endpoint

-This scan works by allowing Hawkscan to perform an introspection query on a GraphQL app.
-This introspection query will allow HawkScan to generate routes based on available operations.
-The scanner can be configured to enumerate all available types and input parameters for Query and Mutation together, or for each individual type separately.
+This scan allows Hawkscan to perform an introspection query on a GraphQL app.
+This introspection query enables HawkScan to generate routes based on available operations.
+The scanner can be configured to enumerate all known types and input parameters for Query and Mutation together or each type separately.

 The Scan Itself